luckamolkova/bugs/src/technical_documentation.md

 Bugzilla stores long description as a first comment to the bug report.

-The code goes through all bug reports in POstgreSQL database that do not have description yet and tries to get it from bugzilla.mozilla.org API (request is formatted as https://bugzilla.mozilla.org/rest/bug/707428/comment).
+The code goes through all bug reports in PostgreSQL database that do not have description yet and tries to get it from bugzilla.mozilla.org API (request is formatted as https://bugzilla.mozilla.org/rest/bug/707428/comment).

 The first comment, its time and bug_id are stored in table called `descriptions`.
 Threading is used to speed up the process.
 Data is commited after every 100 descriptions (roughly 15 seconds, depending on internet connection speed).